 We made the Outbreaker for travelers.
 While planning a backpacking trip through Eastern Europe in 2009, we discovered that no perfect travel backpack existed.
 We were forced to choose between wheeled suitcases that couldn't handle city travel or giant backpacking bags that we couldn't carry on or organize.

 The Outbreaker was made to solve this problem.
 As frequent travelers ourselves, we designed the backpack for city-to-city travel.
 The Outbreaker is for trips, not obstacle courses.

 One last thing: the GR2 costs $395!

 For that much, you could fly across the country, or even farther.
 On the trip that led to founding Tortuga, I flew from San Francisco to Frankfurt, Germany and back for only $100 more.

-The Outbreaker costs $249.
+The Outbreaker starts at $269.
 Ours is not the cheapest bag on the market, but it delivers the best value.

 When buying anything, consider not just the total price but the cost per use.
 If you will only use something once, buy the cheapest one.
 If you're buying something that you'll use often or for many years, invest in quality.

 Tortuga’s travel backpack is half the price of the GR2 but far from cheap.
-The Outbreaker is made of VX21 fabric, which combines four layers for optimal performance.
+The Outbreaker is made of X-Ply waterproof sailcloth, which combines four layers for optimal performance.
 For backpacks' most common fail points (zippers and fasteners), we use only YKK zippers and Duraflex buckles, the best components in the industry.

 GORUCK has great products and an admirable mission.
 But the GR2 is not designed for travel.
 The Outbreaker travel backpack was designed for travelers, by travelers.